 How can I find out if my well is on the database?

-If you have a copy of CWI, or are using (https://mnwellindex.web.health.stte.mn.us),you can search the database based on Public Land Survey (township, range, and section) or by well address or owner's name.
+If you are using the Minnesota Well Index webpage (https://mnwellindex.web.health.stte.mn.us) or cwi4VIEW, you can search the database based on Public Land Survey (township, range, and section), by well address, or by owner's name.
 Keep in mind that the owner's name is (usually) that of the owner at the time the well was drilled.
-Address searches also are often not successful since small inconsistencies or errors in entry of the address or the search criteria will cause the search to fail.
-If you do not have CWI, and are in the Twin Cities area, you can stop by the MGS and a staff member will help you search for your well.
-The Environmental Services office or Soil and Water Conservation District office or other county office in your county may also have CWI available and may be able to help you with database searches also.
+Address searches also are often not successful since small inconsistencies or errors in the entry of the address or the search criteria will cause the search to fail.

 What else can CWI be used for?